MicrosoftDocs/Hololens/hololens/hololens-diagnostic-logs.md

 > If there is MDM policy configured for the device, user will not be able to override that behavior.

 ## OS Update Troubleshooter
+On builds [Windows Holographic, version ](hololens-release-notes.md#windows-holographic-version) and onwards:
-In addition to the previous troubleshooters within the Settings app, a new troubleshooter has been added with the addition of the new Settings app for OS Updates.
-Navigate to **Settings -> Update & Security > Troubleshoot > Windows Update** and select **Start**.
+- In addition to the previous troubleshooters within the Settings app, a new troubleshooter has been added with the addition of the new Settings app for OS Updates.
+Navigate to **Settings -> Update & Security -> Troubleshoot -> Windows Update** and select **Start**.
 This allows you to collect traces while reproducing your issue with OS Updates to assist better in troubleshooting with your IT or support.
 ### Prerequisites

 - The Settings app is installed on the device and is available to the user.